emilyannemoses/blog/_posts/2019-06-04-hello-world.md

 <h1>JavaScript</h1>

 JavaScript, similarly to Python and Ruby, as an interpreter called Node.
-We can [download node here][dowonload-node].
+We can [download node here][download-node]

 Open your operating system's terminal emulator and type `node`